 If you have an RV or are a tent camper, you can have a similarly amazing experience staying at Yosemite Lakes because the bulk of the sites they offer are actually for motorhomes or tents.
-There are also some small cabin or tiny home rentals available as well.
+There are also some small wooden cabin or tiny home rentals available as well.

 Tips When Staying at Yosemite Yurts